wellsling68/Wells_BlueStampPortfolio/index.md

 <img src="Wells L (1).png" width="500" height="420">
 # Modifications
 For my modification, I wanted to make my pen plotter able to draw in color.
 To start, I wanted to see if this had been done before by searching for this modification online.
 To my suprise, I found a very well documented <a href="https://www.instructables.com/Tims-10-Colour-Plotter-Pen/">article</a> on Instructables detailing the steps to make the pen plotter draw in color.
-The article provided 3d printable models that I could download and implement onto my machine.
+The article provided 3d printable models that I could download and implement onto my machine, saving me the time I would have needed to design my own model.

 <!--# Demo Night Presentation